Andres2D/2d-blog-nextjs/content/posts/angular-resolvers.md

   }
 }
 ```
-To achieve this, we need to inject `ActivatedRoute` because is in this class where our resolved data lives.
+To achieve this, we need to inject `ActivatedRoute` because it is in this class where our resolved data lives.

 And, in order to get the resolved data, we can destructure it from `const { article } = this.activatedRoute.snapshot.data;`
 because we name it article in the routing configuration.